dobschal/tool-shop-js-widget/readme.md

-# JS UI Kit Widget
+# Tool Shop JS Widget

-This library provides an easy to use wrapper to create HTMLElements in your web application.
+This JavaScript Declarative UI library provides an easy to use wrapper to create HTMLElements in your web application.
 This allows you to build web apps without the direct use of HTML in a declarative way.

 [![Tests](https://github.com/dobschal/js-ui-kit-widget/actions/workflows/unit-test.yml/badge.svg)](https://github.com/dobschal/js-ui-kit-widget/actions/workflows/unit-test.yml)
 [![NPM](https://img.shields.io/npm/v/js-ui-kit-widget)](https://www.npmjs.com/package/js-ui-kit-widget)